Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning: Preliminaries

 \section{Democratized Learning: Preliminaries}

 Different from FL, the Dem-AI framework \cite{Dem-AI} introduces a self-organizing hierarchical structure for solving common single/multiple complex learning tasks by mediating contributions from a large number of learning agents in collaborative learning.
 Moreover, it unlocks the following features of \emph{democracy} in the future distributed learning systems.
-According to the differences in their characteristics, learning agents form appropriate groups that can be specialized for the learning tasks.
+According to the differences in their characteristics, learning agents form appropriate groups that can be specialized for similar agents to deal with the learning tasks.
 These specialized groups are self-organized in a hierarchical structure and collectively construct the shared generalized learning knowledge to improve their learning performance by reducing individual biases due to the unbalanced, highly personalized local data.
 In particular, the learning system allows new group members to: a) speed up their learning process with the existing group knowledge, and b) incorporate their new learning knowledge in expanding the generalization capability of the whole group.
-We include a brief summary of Dem-AI concepts and principles \cite{Dem-AI} in the following discussion.
+In Dem-AI systems, learning agents are free to join any of the appropriate groups and exhibit equal power in the construction of their groups' generalized learning model.
+Here, the power of each group can be represented by the number of its members which varies over the training time.
+We introduce a brief summary of Dem-AI concepts and principles \cite{Dem-AI} in the following discussion.